ibm-messaging/mq-metric-samples/README.md

 with getting the agent running in your specific environment.

 ## Using a Docker container to build the programs
-You can use the `buildMonitors.sh` script in this directory to build a Docker container that in turn will build all the binary programs and copy them to a local directory.
+You can use the `buildMonitors.sh` script in the `scripts` subdirectory to build a Docker container that in turn will build all the binary programs and copy them to a local directory.
 That script also sets some extra version-related flags that will be shown when the program starts.
 The container will automatically download and install the MQ client runtime files needed for compilation.

+## Building on Windows
+There is a `buildMonitors.bat` file that may help with building on Windows.
+It assumes you have the [tdm-gcc-64](https://jmeubank.github.io/tdm-gcc/download/) 64-bit compiler suite installed.
+It builds all the collectors and corresponding YAML configuration files into %GOPATH%/bin

 ## Monitor configuration
 The monitors always collect all of the available queue manager-wide metrics.